gibbyDev/gibbyDev/README.md

-- 👋 Hi, I’m @gibbyDev
+- 👋 Hi, I’m Cody Gibbs
-- 👀 I’m interested in fullstack web development, automation, robotics, and ethical hacking!
+- 👀 I’m a fullstack developer interested in automation, robotics, and ethical hacking!
-- 🌱 I’m currently learning Java, PHP, and C#
 - 💞️ I’m looking to collaborate on websites, apps, and hacking projects
 - 📫 How to reach me gibbyDEV@protonmail.com